 For some people, extremely painful.
 For almost everyone, anxious.
 But I think most people will come out of it fine.
 In a book I wrote in 1999, I said: "We're in the middle of an Internet bubble, and it's all going to blow up, and it's all going to come to a bad end."
 After a dinner talk I gave, I was taken aside by a Merrill Lynch broker, and he said: "Look, you may well be right, but nobody became rich in America being a pessimist."
 And he was dead right.
 The Internet bubble did blow up, and some people lost their shirts, but the overall process of economic growth and increased prosperity stayed in place.
 People will redouble their efforts to be more innovative and efficient.

 It's going to be positive in two respects.
 One is that [recession] is often a stimulus for the adoption of new technologies.
 The decade of highest productivity growth in the 20th century was the 1930s.
 In the 1930s a lot of technologies developed in the 1920s were put into use because people were looking for any angle to improve their productivity.
 The personal computer revolution took off in the early 1980s when we had a really lousy recession.
 I think we're going to see an awful lot of innovation in the health-care sector because people will be driven to cut costs.
 So right under our noses a great boom could be taking place that in the long run revolutionizes health care for everyone.
 And that will have a much more lasting impact on the economy than whether the recession lasts a few months more or less.

 Typically not.
 Most new innovations are started without access to credit in good times or bad.
 Microsoft (MSFT) was started without any access to credit.
 It's only in crazy times that people lend money to people who are experimenting with innovations.
 Most of the great businesses today were started with neither a lot of venture capital nor with any bank lending until five or six years after they were [up and running].

 As we speak, people of middle to low incomes are buying iPhones, and they're buying them smart because they're buying them to use as substitutes for computers.
 Many macroeconomists just think of consumption as one big lump of stuff.
 In fact, it's a whole bunch of things, some of which are good for the economy in the long run and some of which are less good.
 So I think we'll see a cutback in the kinds of things people consider dispensable.
 They may eat out less.
 They may not trade up to a larger home.
 But history suggests there will be no cutback in the consumption of the kinds of new technologies and products that ultimately make the economy grow.

 One of the few things I agree with Paul Krugman about is that competitiveness is a dubious notion.
 One can talk about competitiveness in the Olympics, but competitiveness in terms of economic growth puts things in completely the wrong frame.
 We are living a world where there is going to be, in the long run, more prosperity in more parts of the world.
 As prosperity increases in more parts of the world, the U.S. share of world GDP will decline, and that is a good thing.
 But in the next couple of years, we could completely mess this up and go in the direction of socialism.
 We could go crazy with these stimulus packages and destroy the free-enterprise ethos that has sustained innovation for the past several centuries.
 I would rather have a slower recovery than try to accelerate the process and destroy the foundations of the free-enterprise system.

-You don't agree with the current stimulus ideas?I am deeply skeptical.
+I am deeply skeptical.
 I certainly thought [the Troubled Asset Relief Program] was a terrible mistake.
 I have enormous confidence in the institutions of America, and I hope they will override the mistakes individuals make.
 But this whole business of TARP reminded me a lot of the WMD business in Iraq: "Oh my God, just trust us.
 There are these WMDs, and unless you give us the authority now and right now to bomb them, disaster will befall us all."
 Giving Wall Street or Detroit or the banks money with virtually no personal accountability erodes the legitimacy of the system.
 Ultimately, the great strength of this economy is the belief that the game is not rigged, that we can all get ahead if only we try harder.
 The destruction of that belief could be an awful consequence of this desperate shoveling of money.